 On behalf of the Ming Hsieh Institute (MHI), my co-directors, Hossein Hashemi, Bhaskar Krishnamachari we thank you for exploring our website and hope for your continued engagement and participation in the institute’s activities.
 Your support is the cornerstone for the continuing success of the Ming Hsieh Institute.

 Niki & C. L. Max Nikas Chair in Engineering

-Professor of Electrical Engineering, Computer Science, Linguistics, Psychology, Neuroscience and Pediatrics
+Professor of Electrical and Computer Engineering, Computer Science, Linguistics, Psychology, Pediatrics, and Otolaryngology